wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-introduction.md

 ### <a name="avro"></a>Avro (Microsoft .NET Library for Avro)

 The Microsoft .NET Library for Avro implements the Apache Avro compact binary data interchange format for serialization for the Microsoft .NET environment.
 It uses <a target="_blank" href="http://www.json.org/">JavaScript Object Notation (JSON)</a> to define a language-agnostic schema that underwrites language interoperability, meaning data serialized in one language can be read in another.
 Detailed information on the format can be found in the <a target=_"blank" href="http://avro.apache.org/docs/current/spec.html">Apache Avro Specification</a>.
 The format of Avro files supports the distributed MapReduce programming model.
-Files are “splittable”, meaning you can seek any point in a file and start reading from a particular block.
+Files are "splittable", meaning you can seek any point in a file and start reading from a particular block.
 To find out how, see [Serialize data with the Microsoft .NET Library for Avro](/documentation/articles/hdinsight-dotnet-avro-serialization).

-### <a name="hdfs"></a>HDFS
+### <a name="HDFS"></a>HDFS

 Hadoop Distributed File System (HDFS) is a distributed file system that, with MapReduce and YARN, is the core of the Hadoop ecosystem.
 HDFS is the standard file system for Hadoop clusters on HDInsight.